-Interpretive services pursuant to the Language Assistance Program have not been delegated to its providers in some states including California.
+In some states, interpretive services pursuant to the Language Assistance Program have not been delegated to its providers.
 The provider directory lists fluent languages spoken by providers.
 This information is received via self-reported Provider Demographic Forms updated on a quarterly basis, or whenever there is a demographic change.
 The information you provide will be used to update our provider database, which is used to generate our provider directories and to provide members with online and automated information to assist them in identifying provider offices that may meet their language needs.